 How to use Trading System Blueprinter

-Pick your data source, LLM, broker, storage, risk engine, and logger.
-The page emits a Mermaid architecture diagram, a starter repo scaffold (downloadable ZIP), and a list of decisions and risk gates so you don't ship a half-thought stack.
+Pick your data source, LLM, broker, storage, risk engine, and logger from seven dropdowns.
+The page emits a Mermaid architecture diagram and a copyable starter file tree so you can see the full stack before writing any code.

 What It Does